matthewreagan/SwiftRecursiveAlgorithms/README.md

 *Discussion*: This can be thought of as a basic graph / tree traversal.
 We can think of the pixel the user clicks on as the starting parent node, and each surrounding node as a child.
 We continue to explore all of the children's children and set them to the new color or value as necessary.

 *Notes*: For the purposes of this demo code we assume we're filling any ' ' spaces (pixels) in our character grid with '•'.
 This solution allows diagonal movements, but that could be changed easily with an additional check of our x/y neighbor iteration.
+The `pixel()`, `setPixel()`, and `printPixels()` functions have been omitted since they're fairly basic and implementation-specific.

 *Recursive solution*
 ```swift